Nutrition & Meal Planning while Social Distancing

 Add to your grocery list anything else you might need for breakfast, lunches, and snacks.
 These might include milk, eggs, nuts, or fruit to snack on.

 2. Be flexible: Planning ahead for meals is a great tool to help put your mind at ease and build confidence in your routine.
 That being said, be flexible.
 If an item you need for a particular recipe isn’t available, think about what you could substitute.
 Can you replace one vegetable with another, or use unsweetened applesauce instead of oil?
 Doing a search online will typically produce different offerings for substitutions or give you confidence that you can simply leave a particular item out.
 Another option is to add a bonus meal to your weekly menu.
 Carve out a unique spot on your grocery list for this meal.
 If a majority of what you require for a planned meal isn’t available, then you have your bonus meal to fall back upon.
-And if your bonus meal isn’t needed, you already have one meal planned for the following week!
+And if your bonus meal isn’t needed, you already have one stay at home meal planned for the following week!

 3. Share your success: If you find a recipe you love, a grocery list, or grocery shopping technique that works for you, share it with your friends and loved ones.
 This is a great time to use social media outlets for positive stories, sharing tips and techniques that work for you and your family.
 We’re all adjusting to our “new normal” and it’s highly likely that people in your network, and other breastfeeding or pumping moms, are looking for these types of recommendations.